Flydexo/square-patterns/readme.md

 ## guess.js

-The guess.js file is a little bit more complex than draw.js because it is to guess the letters that were used to draw the square pattern in [config.js:19](https://github.com/Flydexo/square-patterns/blob/master/config.js)
+The guess.js file is a little bit more complex than draw.js because it is to guess the letters the more optimized to draw the square pattern in [config.js:19](https://github.com/Flydexo/square-patterns/blob/master/config.js)